DawoodBhatti/dogs-vs-cats/README.md

 _Note: if you are just interested in running this program: go to release/run_classifier.py_

-I followed this tutorial: https://machinelearningmastery.com/how-to-develop-a-convolutional-neural-network-to-classify-photos-of-dogs-and-cats/ to create a classification program that can be run in two ways.
+Build notes: I followed this tutorial: https://machinelearningmastery.com/how-to-develop-a-convolutional-neural-network-to-classify-photos-of-dogs-and-cats/ to create a classification program that can be run in two ways.

 The first is a manual 'drag and drop' interface and the second lets you run classification on an entire folder to then provide you classification output as txt/csv files in the selected folder.